Zenair Floats

 A. The kit comes with basic plastic plugs that fill a 1 3/4" dia hole.
 Pop the plug out, insert a hose that is hooked up to a hand pump and pump the water out.
 This is a very light and simple system that works well.
 However, some prefer the classic "Aluminum Pump-Out Cup" used on older certified floats.
 You can buy these and the accessories from http://www.lakeandair.com/category-s/26.htm

+Q. How many sealed compartments are there in the floats?
+A. This will depend on the float size.
+However, there are typically 4.
+When building the floats, you can add more.
+Q. What about baggage compartments in the floats?
 A. The floats do not come with baggage lockers.
 For smaller aircraft, there is typically not enough useful load left for extra baggage.
 However, one can always cut out locker holes as the floats are aluminum.
-With the larger floats, the walkway area is wide at 9", so round plastic (boat) deck-plate covers can be added. http://www.fishreports.net/boat-accessory/hatches.html
+With the larger floats, the walkway area is wide at 9", so round plastic (boat) deck-plate covers can be added. http://www.fishreports.net/boat-accessory/hatches.html Q. What else can I add to the floats?
+A. As experimental floats, you can add as much as you like.
+However, Zenair floats were designed for simplicity, toughness and light weight at a reasonable price.
+Each time you add something, the complexity, price and weight goes up - including your building time. |

-Q. How can I access the inside compartments?
+Q. How can I access inside the compartments?

 Q. I heard that there have been issues with the nose-wheel system on some of the floats.

-A. Yes, for a while, Zenair floats were built in the Czech Rep. where the nose-wheel system was designed for STOL type aircraft only.
+A. Yes, for a while, Zenair floats were built in the Czech Republic where the nose-wheel system was designed for ultralight STOL type aircraft only (slow-landing speeds).
 When landing faster, the system was not strong enough.
-At Zenair, where we now design and build all new Zenair floats, the nose-wheel system is much tougher - and so are the overall floats.
+At Zenair, where we now design and build all new Zenair floats, the nose-wheel system is much tougher - as are the floats overall. |

 Q. How do I order my float kit?